 This is all exploration you can try out for yourself, without paying any money, and you can use your will and intent and insight and soul to go far beyond any of the suggestions outlined here.
 They are merely suggestions.

 Iain Sinclair made a documentary and a book called Orbital, where he and friends walk around a motorway that rings London called the M25.
 Like Ballard, he is interested in no-man’s land (like you get around motorways) and how humans and nature actually fill that space that isn’t meant to be filled with anything.
 He has an occult slant on psychogeography…

 Wilfried Hou Je Bek is a philosopher and psychogeographer from Amsterdam, Netherlands.
 Enjoys designing exercises for psychogeographers to practise.

 Alan Moore is a comics writer who created a very weird and wonderful (and at times terrifying) comic called ‘From Hell’, that later got made into a film.
-In this graphic novel he provides an occult answer to the identity of Jack the Ripper and talks a lot about how architects who were into the cult of freemansonry used magical symbolism to affect people’s thoughts when building famous churches and buildings in and around London.
+In this graphic novel he provides an occult answer to the identity of Jack the Ripper and talks a lot about how architects who were into the occult aspects of freemansonry used magical symbolism to affect people’s thoughts when building famous churches and buildings in and around London.

 Stewart Home is a British fiction writer, subcultural pamphleteer, underground art historian, and activist.
-His stuff is very strong and dark but a huge body of his written work explores the idea that you can work the energy of the area around you to your own advantage.
+His output is very strong and dark but a huge body of his written work explores the idea that you can work the energy of the area around you to your own advantage.